Aliases for PTF1A Gene

 GeneCards Summary for PTF1A Gene

 PTF1A (Pancreas Specific Transcription Factor, 1a) is a Protein Coding gene.
-Diseases associated with PTF1A include permanent neonatal diabetes mellitus - pancreatic and cerebellar agenesis and pancreatic and cerebellar agenesis.
-Among its related pathways are Developmental Biology and Regulation of beta-cell development.
+Diseases associated with PTF1A include pancreatic and cerebellar agenesis and pancreatic agenesis 2.
+Among its related pathways are Developmental Biology and Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers.
 GO annotations related to this gene include sequence-specific DNA binding and protein dimerization activity.
 An important paralog of this gene is FERD3L.

 UniProtKB/Swiss-Prot for PTF1A Gene